YJchen1222/docker_shiny/README.md

 ```
 And the next step you need put the R package and dependency packages you will use in the Dockerfile.

+## Second: Create Dockerfile and perpare your R shiny program code.